albertz/commandergenius/readme.txt

 Raw accelerometer events are sent with event.jaxis.axis from 5 to 7, with Earth gravity having a value 9800.
 You will need to set AppUsesAccelerometer=y in AndroidAppSettings.cfg, and call SDL_JoystickOpen(1) in your code.
 Gyroscope events are sent as SDL_JOYAXISMOTION, with event.jaxis.which == 1 and event.jaxis.axis from 2 to 4,
 with value 32767 equal to 0.25 rad/s.
+Multiple events will be sent at once, if the device is rapidly rotated.
-You will need to set AppUsesGyroscope=y in AndroidAppSettings.cfg to use it.
+You will need to set AppUsesGyroscope=y in AndroidAppSettings.cfg to use it, and call SDL_JoystickOpen(1).
 Gyroscope hardware is much more precise and less noisy than accelerometer, it is present on newer devices starting from Galaxy S II, but older devices do no have it - it is emulated with accelerometer + compass.
 SDL also supports gamepad - you can plug PS3/Xbox gamepad to almost any tablet, some devices have built-in gamepad.